 Perfume’s Packaging as a Marketing Tool

-When we go into a store looking for perfume, and when we still don’t know which one we’ll like, it’s possible that we may not even know what we’re looking for.
-Yet, it’s very likely that we’ll stop before a bottle that we find attractive, different and special.
+When we go into a store looking for perfume, it’s possible that we may not know what we’re looking for.
+Yet, it’s very likely that we’ll stop before a bottle that we find attractive, different and special; the perfume’s packaging.

-At the same time, when we think of the most iconic perfumes, we might not know how to recognise their signature scents (citric, floral, woody…), but we will almost certainly know how to recognise and identify their bottles (would we be able to spot Chanel n°5 if it were in the Trésor polyhedral bottle by Lancôme?).
+When we think of the most iconic perfumes, we might not know how to recognise their scent.
+But we will almost certainly know how to recognise and identify their bottles.

 The Bottle as a Message

-At the beginning of the 20th century, the jeweller René Lalique and the French perfumer Coty teamed up, leading to the creation of an iconic perfume bottle in moulded glass.
+At the beginning of the 20th century, the jeweller René Lalique and the French perfumer Coty teamed up.
+Their team led to the creation of an iconic perfume bottle in moulded glass.

 Nearly a century later, Jean Claude Ellena arrived at Hermès to renew and promote the fashion house‘s line of perfumes.
 The result?
 Ten fragrances, each in a bottle with a leather top.
-One of the last perfumes to be released by the French brand, an exclusively feminine scent to come from the new “nose” Christine Nagel, is called Twilly, incorporating a symbolic multi-coloured silk ribbon on its top.
+One of the last perfumes to be released by the French brand.
+It is an exclusively feminine scent to come from the new “nose” Christine Nagel.
+It is called Twilly, incorporating a symbolic multi-coloured silk ribbon on its top.
 And voilà!
-The luxury of Hermès and its most iconic materials (leather, silk) in the range of products that they want to promote.
+The luxury of Hermès and its most iconic materials (leather, silk) in the range of products that they promote.

-All you need to do is see the bottle, without even smelling the fragrance, to know what class of perfume it contains (mid to high-range; floral-woody, etc.), as well as the target for which it has been created and the values associated with the brand.
-The fragrances of Annick Goutal, for example, come in romantic and delicate bottles with minute details in gold and powdery tones.
+All you need to do is see the bottle to know what class of perfume it contains (mid to high-range; floral-woody, etc.).
+You can also tell the target for which it has been created and the values associated with the brand.
+The fragrances of Annick Goutal, for example, come in delicate bottles with minute details in gold and powdery tones.
 The type of consumer that the French house wants to reach is clear.
-The focus on the so-called “desirable quarry”, as described by Tom Reichert in his book “The Erotic History of Advertising”, is far from what could be the target of any of the perfumes by Tom Ford, which are associated with eroticism and sexuality.
+The focus on the so-called “desirable quarry”, as described by Tom Reichert in his book “The Erotic History of Advertising”.
+It is far from what’s the target of the perfumes by Tom Ford, which are associated with eroticism and sexuality.

 The Bottle as Value

-Clearly, presentation in any store’s line of perfumes involves a background that goes far beyond the (apparently) simple sale of a fragrance.
-And in this existing background, the design of a perfume’s packaging is the conduit charged with appealing to human psychology and to the details (more or less iconic, more or less symbolic) that associate a brand with values or abstract concepts that are positive or desirable for the potential consumer (status, femininity/masculinity, youth, eroticism…).
-A perfume bottle, easily identifiable and recognisable by the consumer, may be one of the most powerful tools available to a brand that wants to set itself apart from all the rest.
+Clearly, presentation in any store’s line of perfumes involves a background that goes beyond the simple sale of a fragrance.
+The design of a perfume’s packaging is the conduit charged with appealing to human psychology and to the details.
+It associates a brand with values or abstract concepts that are positive or desirable for the potential consumer (status, youth…).
+A perfume bottle is easily identifiable and recognisable by the consumer.
+So it may be one of the most powerful tools to set itself apart from all the rest.

 Before opening one of the fragrances we are potentially interested in (due to recommendations, the media…), we are bound to linger over the ones with the packaging that we find most attractive.
 The bottle is the hook.
 Only then, do the first fragrant notes of the perfume begin to appear.

 Together with the strict design of the perfume (bottle), other elements, like the font or colour range, also serve to visually tell us whether the fragrance is masculine or feminine.
-While the colour palate of masculine perfumery is impregnated with shades of silver and blue, feminine fragrances come dressed in powdery colours with details in gold (remember the earlier association of perfume with jewellery?)
+While the colour palette of masculine perfumery presents with shades of silver and blue, feminine fragrances come dressed in powdery colours with details in gold (remember the earlier association of perfume with jewellery?)